andrelcmoreira/elf98/doc/equipa_format.md

 |   field size  |           coach name (variable size)          |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-NOTE: The 'XXXXX' bytes are placed above just for alignment purposes and they're not present in a real equipa file.
+NOTE: The 'XXXXX' bytes placed in some fields of the diagram above just for alignment purposes and they're not present in a real equipa file.

 2.1 The efa header